wasobi/git-github-cheatsheet/README.md

 # Git/Github Cheat Sheet for For Slow Learners

 I selfishly created this cheat sheet for myself after trying to learn git for the _third_ time.
-You would think that I would have learned my lesson after the first time.
-Nope, history has proven that I prefer to learn lessons in a hard and expensive way.
 I figure that in the future, if I need help remembering what I spent several painstaking hours to learn it would be in my best interest to document my findings.
 Hopefully, someone else out there finds this useful as well. :metal:

-For a more extensive tutorial, a buddy of mine recommended [this one](https://gitimmersion.com/index.html).
+For a tutorial, a buddy of mine recommended [this one](https://gitimmersion.com/index.html).
 Let's just say I trust this man with my life, so you can at least trust his judgment.

 ## Setup
 __1. Download git and choose your version control software.__ Grab the latest Git distribution from [their website](https://git-scm.com/).
 If you're on MacOS, you can use [brew](https://github.com/Homebrew) to download packages to your machine like I did.
 I am not here to recreate the wheel.
 A simple search on the web will return hundreds of resources that will walk you through git installation.
 Again, the way you do it will be up to you!